inforlife/process/setup.md

 1. The `inforlife` account is managed by the Development Team Leader.
 2. For more details regarding Continuous Integration may be found at the [CI page](https://inforlife.github.io/process/ci.html)
+3. The Diff Coverage threshold can currently defined only via the Code Climate UI.
+We will add it to source control as soon as it will be possible to define it in a configuration file.